gantry/docs-old/Docs/wordpress/advanced/less_css.md

 Not all CSS files are compiled into a single file.
 Any CSS file that requires to be standalone, for purposes of template parameters, such as loading Fusion Menu instead of SplitMenu, will be independent of the main `/wp-content/themes/[TEMPLATE]/css-compiled/[OUTPUT_CSSFILE]` file.

-How are LESS files compiled?
+How are LESS Files Compiled?
 ----------------------------
 When a change is detected, Gantry **automagically** recompiles your LESS files into CSS files.
 To add a LESS file, you have two options.
 You can insert the following function into your PHP code: